sbl-sdsc/mm-dev/README.md

 mvn exec:java -Dexec.mainClass="edu.sdsc.mm.dev.datasets.demos.DrugBankDemo"
 ```

-The option `-Dexec.mainClass` specifies the package name and the name of class with the main method to be executed.
+The option `-Dexec.mainClass` specifies the package name and the name of the class with the main method to be executed.

 ### Run WaterInteractions